 Psychology Jamie Owen-DeSchryver Tenure/Assoc.
 Prof

-Communications Danielle Wiese Leek Tenure/Assoc.
+School of Communications Danielle Wiese Leek Tenure/Assoc.
 Prof

 by Monica Johnstone, PhD, Dir. of CLAS Communications & Advancement